malteschoen/pttModelStudies/README.md

 </details>

-## Chapter 8:  Comparison between the exponential and the log-exponential model
+## Chapter 8 (WIP):  Comparison between the exponential and the log-exponential model
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>